vannolimarco/word-sense-disambiguation/README.md

 ## information
-inside the folder resources, can find twosub folder: evaluations and predictions, in evaluation there are all file gold used to evaluate the score F1 for each evalaution datasets. in predictions there are all predictions obtained with the best model.
+inside the folder resources, can find two sub folder: evaluations and predictions, in evaluation there are all file gold used to evaluate the score F1 for each evalaution datasets. in predictions there are all predictions obtained with the best model.